-FYS4310 – Material science of semiconductors
+FYS4310 – Material Science of Semiconductors

 Schedule, syllabus and examination date

-If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.
+If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 Recommended previous knowledge

-10 credits overlap with FYS9310 – Material science of semiconductors
+- 10 credits overlap with FYS9310 – Material Science of Semiconductors.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.

 This course offers both postponed and resit of examination.
 Read more: